 Wrap-Up: The Best Way to Book Train Tickets for Mainland Europe

-- They offer the same fares from major European rail operators (though Trainline has a small markup for Australians)
+- It offers the same fares from major European rail operators, plus a small booking fee.

-- They generally find much cheaper fares for complex trips across European borders
+- It generally finds much cheaper fares for complex trips across European borders.